 Do I need to sign up for a Vegetable CSA share in order to be a purchase a Flower share, Meat Share or Fruit Share?

 It is not required to have a Veggie Share to sign-up for a flower share.
-However, it is required to have a Veggie Share if you want a Meat Share and/or a Fruit Share.
+However, it is required to have a Veggie Share if you want a Meat Share and/or any other add on shares.

 - What is a sliding scale?